fortinet-fortisoar/solution-pack-mitre-attack-threat-hunting/README.md

 Navigate to generated alerts and observe the following:

-- MITRE Technique information (MITRE ID, Technique, or Sub-Technique) is presented as a handy reference
+- MITRE Technique information (MITRE ID, Technique, and Sub-Technique) is presented as a handy reference
-- Attack details (Process ID, Process Name, File Path, or Computer Name) presented for analyzing the case
+- Attack details (Process ID, Process Name, File Path, and Computer Name) presented for analyzing the case

 Navigate to generated hunt and observe the following: